 Finally, the rewards are attainable and the program is simple.
 The store offers a variety of ways to earn points, and the lowest redemption cost is 250 Cools Points for a $25 voucher.
 Since you get 50 points just for signing up, the 200 points until the first reward isn’t too far off.
 Plus, the panel is easy to navigate and understand.
 Overall, Barney Cools nails their strategic approach and offers a great loyalty experience for customers.

-Like we said above, loyalty programs are one tactic and tool you can use to achieve your goal of increased customer retention.
-Using customer loyalty with other tactics, like value-add marketing, re-engagement marketing, an effective brand community, or emotional marketing, to boost retention numbers and provide an enhanced brand experience.
+As we said above, loyalty programs are one tactic and tool you can use to achieve your goal of increased customer retention.
+Using customer loyalty with other tactics, like value-add marketing, re-engagement marketing, an effective brand community, or emotional marketing, to boost retention numbers and provide positive customer experiences.

 These tactics are beneficial to use together.
-When you have an effective brand community where your customers feel engaged and find value, along with a great loyalty program to offer fun rewards, you’ll be on the right path toward a successful e-commerce store that your audience can’t help but fall in love with.
+When you have an effective brand community where your customers feel engaged and find value, along with a great loyalty program to offer fun rewards and/or exclusive benefits, you’ll be on the right path toward a successful e-commerce store that your audience can’t help but fall in love with.

 - Customer retention is about keeping customers loyal to your brand so they continue shopping with you over their lifetime.